mafranks/duplicate_exclusions_list/README.md

 Python version 3.5+

 Go through the [Authentication instructions](https://developer.cisco.com/docs/secure-endpoint/#!authentication) for SecureX to integrate Secure Endpoint and create an API Client.

+NOTE: The Secure Endpoints integration API key requires a read/write scope for this script to function.

 Install python requirements: